Two tornadoes confirmed in the Central Texas area

+The National Weather Service confirmed that one tornado impacted McMahan in Caldwell County and the other tornado impacted west of Smithville in Bastrop County.

-A tornado was confirmed in the Cedar Creek area going NE at 30 mph at 9:48 a.m. on May 12.
-A second tornado has been confirmed near Upton, Texas, just northwest of Smithville, Texas, by the National Weather Service at 11:03 a.m.
+The tornado in Caldwell County was going NE at 30 mph at 9:48 a.m. on May 12.
+The second tornado near Upton, Texas, just northwest of Smithville, Texas, was reported by the National Weather Service at 11:03 a.m.

+On Wednesday, the National Weather Service confirmed the two tornadoes were both EF-0 with winds of 80 mph to 85 mph.

-There is a tornado watch in place for Travis and Hays County.
+There was also a tornado watch in place for Travis and Hays County.
 A tornado watch is not a threat of a tornado but means the weather conditions are favorable for the development of severe thunderstorms that are capable of producing tornadoes.

 RELATED: LIVE: Tornado warning issued for Bastrop, Fayette and Lee counties

-There is also a flood advisory issued for Travis, Hays and Comal counties until 2:15 p.m.
+There was also a flood advisory issued for Travis, Hays and Comal counties until 2:15 p.m.
+Tuesday.

 A video of the second confirmed tornado in Upton, Texas, was shared on Twitter.
 The tornado reportedly touched down off of FM 2571.